S1ink/FRC-Java-Modules/README.md

-This repo contains multi-project compatible robot code that can be imported via git submodules
+This repo contains multi-project compatible robot code that can be imported via git submodules.
+All code is designed to be implemented in a WPILib project, so that could be considered a dependancy.